Public Spaces Protection Orders

 Enforcement of PSPOs

-The enforcement of PSPOs in Gloucester focusses on education initially.
+The enforcement of PSPOs in Gloucester focusses on an engage, support and enforce approach.
 Our aim is that a person who is witnessed breaching any PSPO is first of all given advice regarding the PSPO and offered a chance to change their behaviour.
 If the advice and opportunity to change behaviour are ignored, then enforcement action may be taken.

 Breaching a PSPO is a criminal offence and can lead to a Fixed Penalty Notice (FPN) or prosecution.
 In Gloucester, Fixed Penalty Notices of up to £80 can be served to people who breach a PSPO.
 If a prosecution takes place, the fine can be up to £1,000 and also involves attendance at court.

-Multi-agency information, local intelligence and ASB and crime reports will be used to direct our engagement with individuals, the education and enforcement of the PSPO.
-For PSPOs to work successfully, we rely on members of the public reporting issues that they see.
+Multi-agency information, local intelligence and ASB and crime reports will be used to direct our engagement education and enforcement of the PSPO.
+For PSPOs to work successfully, we rely on members of the public, businesses and partner agencies to report issues that they see.

 Anti-Social Behaviour

 We have a multi-agency anti-social behaviour team called Solace.
-Made up of Council and Police officers, Solace deal with high level ASB and ASB which occurs in public places.
-For more information on Solace and how to report anti-social behaviour click here
+Made up of Council and Police officers, Solace deal with high level ASB, occurring in public places and in private properties.
+For more information on Solace and how to report anti-social behaviour click here.

 Who is responsible for PSPOs?